 - Any Observer who attends a Meeting, Event, or Protest shall reasonably attempt to respect the privacy of those involved.

-The Dean of Student Wellbeing shall work with Protestors or Dissenters to identify ways to continue the Expression, Protest, or Dissent with modifications to avoid future violations.
+The Dean of Student Experience shall work with Protestors or Dissenters to identify ways to continue the Expression, Protest, or Dissent with modifications to avoid future violations.
 The spirit of this policy is to protect the right of Protestors to do so while ensuring the narrow exceptions in this policy are no longer being violated.

-- The Dean of Student Wellbeing is responsible for enforcing the policy and may work with anyone whose behavior is violating or threatens to violate this policy to modify or terminate such behavior.
+- The Dean of Student Experience is responsible for enforcing the policy and may work with anyone whose behavior is violating or threatens to violate this policy to modify or terminate such behavior.
 The instruction shall include notice that failure or refusal to comply is a further violation of this policy.
-However, an instruction or warning by the Dean of Student Wellbeing is not a prerequisite for a finding that a violation has occurred.
+However, an instruction or warning by the Dean of Student Experience is not a prerequisite for a finding that a violation has occurred.

-- When the Dean of Student Wellbeing or other appropriate University official declares that an individual or a group has violated this policy, they may request to examine their University or other identification.
+- When the Dean of Student Experience or other appropriate University official declares that an individual or a group has violated this policy, they may request to examine their University or other identification.
 The hosts of invited guests may also be asked to provide their identification.